Study-Scape/StudyScape/reports/StudyScape-20250205.md

 All members will explore and research their roles/subteams.

 ### Progress and issues
+We finished the architecture and design assignment successfully and have a good picture on what our techstack will be (React, MapBox, Supabase).

 ### Goals for next week
+Have MapBox, React, and Supabase set up individually and hopefully ready to integrate.

 ## Individual Status